Through research and field studies over the years, the following benefits for both child and parent conclude:

 In early childhood Education and Development centres, children will learn to strengthen their social and emotional development.
 Children learn how to compromise, be respectful and problem solve.
 Early Childhood Educators(ECE) provide an environment for children, to explore, gain a sense of self, play with peers and build self-confidence.
 Children learn they can accomplish tasks and make decisions without the help of their parents.

 Behavior management is a major part of early childhood education learning.
-Children learn how to be students.
-Children learn patience, how to raise their hands and take turns.
-Children learn how to share the teacher’s attention.
-Children also learn about routine, following directions and waiting.
-Quality ECE’s help children find answers through exploration, experimentation, conversation and helps children learn to separate from their parent or caregiver in a trusting, caring environment.
+Children learn how to be students by learning the life skills of self-regulation, acting on curiosity and being able to participate in a group, learning patience, how to raise their hands, take turns and how to share their educators attention.
+Children also learn about routines, following directions and waiting, though interacting on the land, and experiencing the changes in the season, with their educatiors and peers.
+Quality ECE’s help children find answers through exploration, experimentation, conversation and help children learn to separate from their parent or caregiver in a trusting, caring environment based on positve and respectful relationships.

 Children’s language skills are nurtured in a “language-rich” environment.
-In the early childhood eduction setting, educators help children strengthen their language skills by introducing new vocabulary during art, snack time, and other activities.
+In our early childhood eduction setting, educators help children strengthen their language skills by introducing new vocabulary during art, circle time & meal time, and ultimalty our outdoor adventures.
 Educators engage students with thought-provoking questions to give children many opportunities to learn language through singing, talking about books, creative play and simple observations.

 Academics

-At our centre pre-math and pre-literacy skills are introduced.
+At our centre pre-math and pre-literacy skills are introduced through play-based experiences.
 Children are taught numbers and letters, but are taught in a way that is appealing to children for this age, through play.
 Children sing an alphabet song while following along in a picture book or learn rhymes and chants, which help them to notice the distinct sounds within words.
 Educators read stories to children to encourage their listening, comprehension, and expressive language skills.
-Matching games, sorting games and counting games build children’s understanding of numbers, and sequences.
-Putting puzzles together encourages children to notice patterns and to work on problem-solving skills.
+Matching games, sorting games and counting games with loose parts, build children’s understanding of numbers, and sequences.
+Putting puzzles or like items together, encourages children to notice patterns and to work on problem-solving skills.

 *In Canada, spelling, reading and number academics are offically taught from Kindergarten to grade 3.
 K-3 is the age appropriate timeframe, for the learning of these subjects.*